fsot candidate studying for the test. On table is a desktop, phone, pens, paper, and a highlighter.

 How much does the FSOT cost?

-The test is free, outside your time, but there are a few costs to know.
+The test is free, but there are a few costs to be aware of.
 First, there is a $5 hold fee when you register.
 This fee is returned to you after you complete the test.
-If, however, after you register for the FSOT, you fail to cancel an appointment at least 48 hours before the test date or fail to appear for the test, then you are charged $72.
+If, however, after you register for the FSOT, you fail to cancel an appointment at least 48 hours before the test date or fail to appear for the test, you will be charged $72.

 Where can you take the FSOT?

-To take the FSOT, you have two options presented to you at registration.
+To take the FSOT, you have two options at registration.
 The first is to find a physical testing site.
 You can find a test center using Pearson’s online search tool.
-Do note you should use this tool as a possible testing location.
-Just because there is a testing center does not mean the FSOT will be administered at that site.
+Please note that you can use this tool as a testing location.
+Just because there is a testing center does not mean the FSOT will be administered there.
 You will only know for sure once you register for the test.
 However, it can provide you with a good idea of potential availability.

 The second is online proctoring.
-Online proctoring lets you take the FSOT at home or somewhere private and quiet instead of heading into a testing center.
-The obvious advantage is that you are not required to drive to a location.
+Online proctoring lets you take the FSOT at home or in a private, quiet location instead of going to a testing center.
+The obvious advantage is that you don’t have to drive to a location.
 The disadvantage is that you must have a reliable internet connection, make sure your household remains quiet, and go through a room review process.
 You can read about my experience, which had lows, but it all worked in the end.

-You need to choose the option that works best for you in the end.
+You need to choose the option that works best for you.

 When will you find out if you passed the FSOT?